CIS700-Procedural-Graphics/Final-Project/README.md

 Both of these algorithms are implemented in this version of the code. `melodyGenerator` by uses the Morse-Thue while `EarthWorm` uses the Earthworm sequence to generate a set of notes. `rhythmicMelodyGenerator` combines the output of a Morse-Thue sequence with a Euclidian rhythm.

+The Soundfont-player and Tonal.js libaries are used to generate scales and play the MIDI notes [4][5].
+The main music play functions are located in the `onUpdate` function in `main.js`.
+I recently discovered a bug where preloading multiple channels/tracks of audio causes static noise build up in the overall track.
+Thus, if this occurs, disable a few `.schedule` calls, which may help alleviate the problem.
+The current code utilizes 3 instruments: an acoustic piano, a polysynth, and a synthetic drumset.
+The drum lines demonstrate how the Euclidian rhythms can be combined to create beats, while the other two instruments demonstrate the melody generation algorithms.

+One noticeable issue is that sometimes the melody generation sometimes is too random.
+One new goal for the next week is to "decrease" the randomness by artificially introducing constant structures and musical motifs.
+One example present in the code currently is that the `EarthWorm` function takes the generated EarthWorm sequence and injects a constant note at every other interval, which makes the resulting sequence sound more "musical".

 # Visualizer (Brian)